FUN is key in OGHA's FUNdamentals program

 Our bilingual lead female instructor, Isabel Menard's bio can be found here.

-For more information on FUNdamentals, please contact Angie Brown, the program coordinator, at email@example.com.
+For more information on FUNdamentals, please contact our program coordinator at email@example.com.

 “Learning the basic skills in practice at a young age is so important, because it allows the children to skate more, make more passes, take more shots on net and have the puck on their stick more than in any game.” -Paul Kariya, former NHL player and spokesperson for Hockey Canada’s Initiation Program.